davetgerrard/fls_BSgenome/README.md

 ```
 ### The Plan. --------------------------------------
 Find instances of a DNA-sequence motif in a genome that also have evidence of binding from a ChIP-seq experiment.

 1. Biostrings
 2. BSgenome
 3. GenomicRanges

+The tutorial is in the script [BSgenome.BioStrings.bioC.R](BSgenome.BioStrings.bioC.R).
+You will need to download some data before you start (see below).

 ### Data ---------------------------